arrow-kt/arrow-integrations/README.md

 ### Example usage

-Serialization and deserialization of data classes with arrow data types are supported.
+Serialization and deserialization of data classes that incorporate arrow data types can be done as follows.
+In real world scenarios Jackson can be installed as the json serialization/deserialization engine.
+These serializations / deserializations are normally done automatically.

 ```kotlin
 val mapper = ObjectMapper()